The Advanced Content Marketing Principles Basic Guides Won't Tell You

 The outcome: The difference is nuanced but important.
 The first is slightly repetitive, and the second makes the same point without any repetition.

 The second example wraps the ‘use pain to then outline opportunities’ point into the entire paragraph.
 Thus, they make the same point, but in a uniquely different way.
-It flows a bit smoother and fits a bit better into a seamless storytelling narrative.
+It flows smoother and fit better into a seamless storytelling narrative.

 It’s impossible not to repeat your ideas throughout a piece of content writing, but in doing so, make sure they flow seamlessly and aren’t obvious repetitions of one another.